Written by Editorial Team

-Introduction of solid diet is the very first and progressive landmark a new mother looks forward to.
-With so many solid food options available, one starts looking forward to feeding the babies the best they can, try out new foods, see the reactions, know what interests the baby, etc. It is important to give fiber-rich foods to babies.
+The introduction of a solid diet is the very first and progressive landmark a new mother looks forward to.
+With so many solid food options available, one starts looking forward to feeding the babies the best they can, trying out new foods, seeing the reactions, knowing what interests the baby, etc. It is important to give fiber-rich foods to babies.

 Fiber can be referred to any substance which is found in plants.
 The fruits vegetables and grains that we consume have dietary fiber.
 It’s a significant portion of one’s diet.